RedHat-Israel/ROSE/README.md

 ## Running a driver

-Open a pipenv shell that you'll use for the following commands:
+In a new window, open your virtual environment:

-    pipenv --python /usr/local/bin/python3.7 shell
+    pipenv shell

 Start up the client, using your driver file: